Configurationz/Grafana_config/index.md

   - Azure Monitor Application Insights

-1. Login the Grafana cloud, using the url `http://localhost:3000/login` and the default username/password is `admin/admin`
+1. Log-in to the Grafana cloud, using the url `http://localhost:3000/login` and the default username/password is `admin/admin`

 2. So, once we're able to login the grafana cloud, first thing we need to do is adding a data source which in our case is Azure Monitor